ar-51/ar-51.github.io/docs/Mocap Studio/Mocap-Studio - Recording an FBX.md

 ## Prerequisites
 * Make sure Mocap Studio is installed on a computer.
 * Ensure the computer is connected to the same network as the Mocap system.

-When mocap studio is not in the same local network it will fail to comunicate with AR51's mocap server.
+When mocap studio is not in the same local network it will fail to communicate with AR51's mocap server.
 {: .warning }